Manilenyo/todo-app/README.md

   - Edit task when clicking in the text
   - if checked can't edit the text
   - saves the data locally

-Will be added :
-  - Task due date
+  - Mobile Version?
-  - Filter for (Checked and Unchecked tasks)
+  - Filter for Checked and Unchecked tasks

-  - Prompt before deleting
-  - Mobile Version
+  Project Completed!!!!!